-Upper-class Cadets wear the designated UOD to their respective AS courses and for the entire day that LLAB takes place.
+Upper-class Cadets wear the designated uniform of the day to their respective AS courses in addition to the designated uniform of the day, for the entire day that LLAB takes place.

-During your first semester you will be contacted to make an appointment to be measured for your uniforms.
-Cadets in good standing after completing one full semester will be issued uniforms items during the first weeks of the next semester.
+Toward the end of your first semester you will be contacted to make an appointment to be measured for your uniforms.
+Cadets in good standing at the end of the semester will be issued uniforms during the first weeks of the new semester.